Nicolas Giannakopoulos

 Kazakhstan Influence Campaign

-Before the 1MDB operation, Giannakopoulos executed a structurally identical covert influence campaign for the Kazakh government in 2014-2015.
+Before the 1MDB operation, Giannakopoulos ran a closely parallel influence campaign for the Kazakh government in 2014-2015.
 The target was Mukhtar Ablyazov, a fugitive Kazakh oligarch and regime critic living in exile.
-According to reporting by the Bureau of Investigative Journalism, FTI Consulting, a London-based PR firm serving Kazakhstan, activated Giannakopoulos's Organized Crime Observatory (OCO) to produce a purportedly independent report portraying Ablyazov as a swindler hiding behind claims of political persecution.
-FTI employee Jonathan Hawker coordinated the operation, and Giannakopoulos held meetings at Reed Smith law firm in London with FTI representatives.
+As reported by the Bureau of Investigative Journalism, FTI Consulting, a London-based PR firm serving Kazakhstan, activated Giannakopoulos's Organized Crime Observatory (OCO) to produce a purportedly independent report portraying Ablyazov as a swindler hiding behind claims of political persecution.
+FTI employee Jonathan Hawker coordinated the work, and Giannakopoulos held meetings at the Reed Smith law firm in London with FTI representatives.
 12

 Giannakopoulos claimed to have refused direct FTI payment for the OCO report but acknowledged accepting research contracts from companies close to the Kazakh government through his company Inside.co.
-12 The pattern — academic or NGO credentials deployed to produce reports that appear independent but serve the intelligence objectives of a state client — is identical to the mechanism used in the 1MDB seminar one year later.
-This establishes Giannakopoulos's modus operandi as a recurring business model rather than an isolated incident.
+12 The same pattern — academic or NGO credentials used to produce reports that appear independent but serve the objectives of a state client — recurs in the 1MDB seminar one year later, suggesting a recurring business model rather than an isolated incident.

 SCL Group and Cambridge Analytica Nexus

 Giannakopoulos served as SCL Group's partner and agent in Switzerland from 2010 onward, with one of his Swiss companies sharing an address and phone number with SCL's Geneva office.
 1 This relationship placed him within the organizational infrastructure of Cambridge Analytica's parent company during the period when SCL/CA conducted election influence operations across multiple countries including Trinidad, Saint Lucia, Saint Kitts, Malaysia, Nigeria, and Kenya.
-Examination of regulatory filings reveals that none of these operations were registered under FARA or filed LDA lobbying disclosures.
-SCL International Group Ltd was itself registered as a BVI offshore entity (reg #677767, incorporated September 23, 2005, at Portcullis TrustNet Chambers, Road Town, Tortola).
-14
+According to the available filings, none of these operations were registered under FARA or filed LDA lobbying disclosures, and SCL International Group Ltd was itself registered as a BVI offshore entity (reg #677767, incorporated September 23, 2005, at Portcullis TrustNet Chambers, Road Town, Tortola) 14.

-The Cambridge Analytica connection creates a two-hop link to Steve Bannon, who served as CA Vice President from June 2014 to August 2016 — overlapping precisely with the period when Giannakopoulos ran the SoftBank operation.
-However, no direct evidence of Giannakopoulos-Bannon contact or coordination has been found.
-Richard Kahn forwarded a Senate Intelligence Committee article about Bannon being questioned about Cambridge Analytica to Jeffrey Epstein on December 6, 2018 15, indicating Epstein's awareness of and interest in the CA ecosystem.
-16
+The Cambridge Analytica connection creates a two-hop link to Steve Bannon, who served as CA Vice President from June 2014 to August 2016 — overlapping with the period when Giannakopoulos ran the SoftBank campaign.
+No direct evidence of Giannakopoulos-Bannon contact or coordination has been found.
+Records reveal that Richard Kahn forwarded a Senate Intelligence Committee article about Bannon being questioned about Cambridge Analytica to Jeffrey Epstein on December 6, 2018 15, indicating Epstein's awareness of and interest in the CA ecosystem 16.

-Analysis of the broader SCL/CA ecosystem reveals overlapping relationships with multiple intelligence-for-hire operations: Team Jorge (Tal Hanan's Israeli disinformation operation) did business with Cambridge Analytica; Psy-Group (Joel Zamel's firm, investigated by Mueller) established a CA relationship from December 2016; SCL Group did business with Michael Flynn in November-December 2016; SCL was partially owned by Vincent Tchenguiz; and Cambridge Analytica itself was owned by Gravitas Maximus LLC, the Mercer family vehicle.
-Cross-reference of these connections locates Giannakopoulos within a private intelligence ecosystem that intersected with multiple nodes in the Epstein network.
-17 13
+The broader SCL/CA ecosystem shows overlapping relationships with several intelligence-for-hire operations: Team Jorge (Tal Hanan's Israeli disinformation operation) did business with Cambridge Analytica; Psy-Group (Joel Zamel's firm, investigated by Mueller) established a CA relationship from December 2016; SCL Group did business with Michael Flynn in November-December 2016; SCL was partially owned by Vincent Tchenguiz; and Cambridge Analytica itself was owned by Gravitas Maximus LLC, the Mercer family vehicle.
+Cross-reference of these connections places Giannakopoulos within a private intelligence ecosystem that intersected with multiple nodes in the Epstein network 17 13.

 Connection to the Epstein Network

-Giannakopoulos does not appear by name anywhere in the Epstein document corpus — zero hits across 461,000+ documents in the DOJ Vol 11, LMSBAND, Unified DB, and DDoSecrets datasets.
-Analysis of records indicates his connection to the network is indirect, running through Alessandro Benedetti, who appears repeatedly in Epstein's records as "Allesandro de Benedetti-Paris."
+Giannakopoulos does not appear by name anywhere in the Epstein document corpus — zero hits across 461,000+ documents in the DOJ Vol 11, LMSBAND, Unified, and DDoSecrets datasets.
+The available records indicate his connection to the network is indirect, running through Alessandro Benedetti, who appears repeatedly in Epstein's records as "Allesandro de Benedetti-Paris" 6.
 Benedetti is found in Epstein's Paris contact lists and calendar reminders from September-October 2013 234, compiled by Lesley Groff.
 As late as January 28, 2019, Epstein emailed Eduardo Teodorani-Fabbri from his [email protected] account asking "Allesandro benedetti?" — indicating ongoing interest in Benedetti just months before Epstein's arrest 5.
-6

-Analysis of the operational ecosystem suggests the structural significance lies in shared networks rather than direct personal contact.
-Boies Schiller Flexner LLP was used by Giannakopoulos to send the SoftBank shareholder complaint letter and separately represented Epstein victims.
-13 K2 Intelligence was hired to investigate SoftBank targets alongside the Giannakopoulos operation.
-Examination of the Epstein corpus shows Cambridge Analytica articles 1518 and Bannon's 985+ emails with Epstein, establishing that Epstein was monitoring and engaged with the same intelligence-for-hire ecosystem in which Giannakopoulos operated.
-19
+The significance appears to lie in shared networks rather than direct personal contact.
+Analysis of the overlap shows that Boies Schiller Flexner LLP was used by Giannakopoulos to send the SoftBank shareholder complaint letter and separately represented Epstein victims 13.
+K2 Intelligence was hired to investigate SoftBank targets alongside the Giannakopoulos operation.
+Examination of the Epstein corpus shows Cambridge Analytica articles 1518 and Bannon's 985+ emails with Epstein, which together suggest Epstein was engaged with the same intelligence-for-hire circles in which Giannakopoulos worked 19.

 Post-Termination Activity